Voyage of the Brooklyn Saints: Passengers

 Ten lists of Brooklyns passengers have emerged with minor variations.
 (Note: A leading reference on the voyage is Lorin K. Hansen's 1988 Dialogue article, which includes an appendix naming 234 passengers leaving New York.
 The most detailed compilation of biographical data on the passengers yielded 242 passengers, the product of Richard H. Bullock and Lu Markham Jones' research.)
-The general consensus is that Brooklyn sailed with 238 passengers – 60 more passengers than the legal limit of two passengers for every five tons.
+The general consensus is that Brooklyn sailed with 238 passengers—60 more passengers than the legal limit of two passengers for every five tons.
 Among the 70 men, 68 women and 100 children, 50 children were less than six years old.
 (Note: The passengers would have been aware of serious risks, but were determined to go.
 In the 1840s, over 40% of American children died by the age of five.)
 Thirty were infants or toddlers age three and under.
 There were three recorded births and eleven deaths by journey's end.

-Based on counts from Richard Bullock's biographical sketches, the Brooklyns male passengers were largely farmers, mechanics, and tradesmen from the eastern states.
-Most men were traveling with their families – some with collateral branches of their families or with in-laws.
-Five families sent one or more of their kin by ship while their other family member(s) crossed the continent by wagon train.
-Fourteen men traveled without other families members.
-Four were not members of the Church of Jesus Christ of Latter-day Saints, one of whom joined the ship on its last leg out of Honolulu in order to marry a Brooklyn passenger after a whirlwind, island romance.
-Three of the single men traveled for business – two as first class passengers and one, Edward Kemble, as Brannan's printing apprentice.
+Based on data from Richard Bullock's biographical sketches, the Brooklyns male passengers were largely farmers, mechanics, and tradesmen from the eastern states.
+Most men were traveling with their families—some with collateral branches of their families or with in-laws.
+Five families sent one or more of their kin by ship while the remaining family members crossed the continent by wagon train.
+Fourteen men traveled without other family members.
+Four were not members of the Church of Jesus Christ of Latter-day Saints, one of whom joined the ship in Honolulu to marry a Brooklyn passenger after a whirlwind island romance.
+Three of the single men traveled for business—two as first class passengers and one, Edward Kemble, as Brannan's printing apprentice.
 Two passengers were journalists and publishers, two wrote poetry collections, and one authored a book on national finance.
 Angeline Lovett, Olive Coombs, Quartus Sparks and John Horner were teachers.
 Daniel Stark brought manuals and tools to teach himself how to be a surveyor during the voyage.

 Of the nine single women on board, five knew one another from working at the Lowell factories before the voyage.
-One young single woman, Zelnora Snow, worked for the Glover family, also on board, helping to care for their children.
+One young single woman, Zelnora Snow, traveled with the Glover family as nanny for their children.
 An enterprising 38-year-old Scottish dressmaker was traveling alone.
 Two single women sailed with younger generations of their kin, and one traveled with her sister's family.
 Emmaline Lane married George Sirrine, a fellow voyager, as soon as the ship landed.